Capgemini/tf_tls/docker/README.md

 `ca_private_key_pem` - PEM-encoded private key data for the CA. This can be read from a separate file using the file interpolation function.

-`ip_addresses_list` - List of DNS names for which a certificate is being requested.
+`ip_addresses` - List of DNS names for which a certificate is being requested.

 `docker_daemon_count` - Number of machines to set up the certificates